Dynamic Transfer Learning for Named Entity Recognition: Related Work

 Directly sharing parameters has been widely used, however transfer learning schemes have utilized a soft sharing paradigm as well, where model parameters or outputs are constrained to a similar space.
-Most similar to our work, Wang et al. \shortcite{wang2018label} use two constraints to promote shared representations of overlapping output distributions, as well as latent representations.
+Most similar to our work, \cite{wang2018label} use two types of constraints to promote shared representations of overlapping output distributions, as well as latent representations.
 This work minimizes parameter difference of the CRFs which is derived as the Kullback Leibler divergence upper bound minimization of the target task against the source across overlapping labels from both tasks.
 Additionally they constrain the model to produce similar latent representations for tokens with the same tag.
 This work is also applied towards NER across several medical sub-domains.
-Using soft sharing transfer learning for summarization Guo, Pasunuru, and Bansal \shortcite{guo2018soft} jointly train three generative models.
+Using soft sharing transfer learning for summarization, \cite{guo2018soft} jointly train three generative models.
 Their work was also novel to not have the forked design, in that both the input and output layers were independent.
 The same authors used a similar architecture with more ablation on sharing for sentence simplification \cite{guo2018dynamic}.

-The parameter sharing architectures discussed here all suffer from the need to exhaustively search for the best architecture.
-Our approach mitigates this procedure by allowing the model to learn which form of parameter sharing it should employ at various layers, and is able to do this during a single training session.
+The parameter sharing architectures discussed here all suffer from the need to exhaustively search for the best architecture, if it is even performed.
+Our approach mitigates this procedure by allowing the model to decide what form of parameter sharing it should employ at various layers, and is able to do this during a single training session.

 Our model also draws inspiration from pointer networks \cite{vinyals2015pointer,see2017get}.
-Pointer networks have shown great performance in assisting generative models augment their output distribution with knowledge of the input sequence.
+Pointer networks has shown great performance in assisting generative models augment their output vocabulary distribution with knowledge of the input sequence.
 Our work, however, uses this technique to transfer the signal across several parameter sharing components.